-6. Resources and Responsibilities for Implementing SEP Activities
+6. Resources and Responsibilities for Implementing SEP Activities a) Resources b) Management functions and responsibilities

 The MoED will be in charge of stakeholder engagement activities.
 PMU will take the lead role in initiating this function.
 The budget for the SEP (and the implementation of other environment and social activities such as ESMF, LMP) is approximately USD 100,000.